 The functional statements for the Division of Animal Feeds are:

-- Evaluates food additive petitions, generally recognized as safe notifications and investigational food additive applications for adequacy of : (1) data on animal safety, utility, and stability; (2) labeling; and; (3) manufacturing facilities and controls; coordinates the review of the human food safety and environmental impact information; recommends approval of food additives to the center director;
+- Evaluates food additive petitions, generally recognized as safe petitions and investigational food additive applications for adequacy of: (1) data on animal safety, utility, and stability; (2) labeling; and; (3) manufacturing facilities and controls; coordinates the review of the human food safety and environmental impact information; recommends approval of food additives and GRAS substances to the Center Director;

 - Evaluates the safety of complete feeds, feed supplements, and feed ingredients for animals, including pets, and provides risk assessments on hazardous contaminants in animal feeds;

 - Evaluates safety data, manufacturing and use information, and labeling for complete animal feeds and for non-drug substances added to animal feeds to determine their legal status;

 - Provides technical and scientific evaluations of new feed ingredients defined in the Official Publication of the Association of American Feed Control Officials (AAFCO), coordinates feed regulatory activities with State feed control offices, and participates in the activities of AAFCO committees and task forces and the AAFCO Board of Directors;